awaisnisar97/DevSecOps-2-project/README.md

 # DevSecOps Pipeline for a Netflix-like Application

 This project involves the creation of a **DevSecOps pipeline** for deploying a Netflix-like application on the cloud.
-The pipeline is designed to integrate containerization, security, automation, monitoring, and GitOps practices to ensure a streamlined, scalable, and secure deployment process.
+The pipeline is designed to integrate containerisation, security, automation, monitoring, and GitOps practices to ensure a streamlined, scalable, and secure deployment process.
 Below are the key steps and components of the project:

 ---